e-sr/moonboard/doc/BUILD-WALL.md

 ## General Considerations

 My boundary conditions for the construction of my home climbing wall were:
-- it should used my available space as best as possible (roof),
+- it should use my available space as best as possible (roof),
 - I should be able to do all work on my own without help (including transportation of the wood),
 - the build process must be iterative due to my time constraints (spread out over 7 months),
 - I have to rely on other hold sources (delivery bottle neck due to lockdowns)